Photography without a camera: Cyanotype printing workshop | National Library of Australia (NLA)

 Photography without a camera: Cyanotype printing workshop

-Join PhotoAccess tutors Eunie and Claire for a hands-on cyanotype printing workshop inspired by the Fit to Print exhibition.
+PhotoAccess tutors Eunie and Claire led a hands-on cyanotype printing workshop inspired by the Fit to Print exhibition.

-It will be a relaxed, creative morning designed to spark curiosity and celebrate the beauty of printmaking.
-Participants will learn about the history of cyanotype, see examples of contemporary cyanotypes, and watch a live demonstration of the process from mixing chemicals to exposing prints.
+It was a relaxed, creative morning designed to spark curiosity and celebrate the beauty of printmaking.
+Participants learnt about the history of cyanotype, saw examples of contemporary cyanotypes, and watched a live demonstration of the process from mixing chemicals to exposing prints.

-Using acetate negatives made from selected works in the Fit to Print: Defining Moments from the Fairfax Photo Archive exhibition, participants will create their own Prussian-blue cyanotype prints.
-Printing can be done outdoors with natural materials or indoors using a UV printer.
+Using acetate negatives made from selected works in the Fit to Print: Defining Moments from the Fairfax Photo Archive exhibition, participants created their own Prussian-blue cyanotype prints.
+Printing could be done outdoors with natural materials or indoors using a UV printer.

-All materials will be supplied, and attendees can take home their prints.
-Light morning tea will be provided during the workshop.
+All materials were supplied, and attendees took home their prints.
+Light morning tea was provided during the workshop.

-This event is presented by the Friends of the National Library of Australia and PhotoAccess.
+This event was presented by the Friends of the National Library of Australia and PhotoAccess.

 Become a Friend